Court Rules

 How do I request an adjournment or extension before Judge Robert Kirsch?

 Judge Robert Kirsch's rules specify what an adjournment or extension request must include.
-The request must include date or dates sought to be extended, number of previous requests, court ruling on previous requests, reason for current request, adversary consent, and reason for refusal if not consented.
-Adjournment requests must include specific required elements.
+The request must include original date, number of previous requests, previous requests granted or denied, reason for request, adversary position, and affects other dates.
+Adjournment/extension requests must include specified details, comply with Local Rule 6.1, and exempt pro se cases and Local Rule 7.1(d)(5) requests.

-View ruleSource: page 2, section I. Civil Motion Practice
+View ruleSource: page 4, section I. Civil Motion Practice F

-View ruleSource: page 2, section I. Civil Motion Practice
+View ruleSource: page 3, section I. Civil Motion Practice C

 Complete rules summary for Judge Robert Kirsch